-This will also reflects Power levels with the added advantage of being a two digit number, easier to remember than a 3-4 digit number.
+This will also reflect Power levels with the added advantage of being a two digit number, easier to remember than a 3-4 digit number.

-See below an example application of this rule in the Incline Bench Press from my latest month of training :
+See below an example application of this rule in the Incline Bench Press from my last month of training :

 An important factor to consider is the “resolution” of this metric.
-In other words, how much of a variation is due to actual changes in my Strength levels and how much of the change is only due to small variations in for example, technique ?
+In other words, how much of a variation is due to actual changes in my Strength level and how much of the change is only due to small variations, for example, technique ?

-Many trainers found success using a 5 % rule for advanced lifters who masters technique and a 10 % rule for novice lifters.
-In some lucky cases, we don’t even have to do the math as in the case for powerlifting exercise, where speeds are relatively low and we can just ceil and floor the speed value.
+Many trainers found success using a 5 % rule for advanced lifters who master technique and a 10 % rule for novice lifters.
+In some lucky cases, we don’t even have to do the math as in the case for powerlifting exercise, where speeds are relatively low and we can just ceiling and floor the speed value.

-Now the next questions comes natural, what if my values are not showing improvements, how do I manage accumulated fatigue?
+Now the next questions comes naturally; what if my values are not showing improvements, how do I manage accumulated fatigue?

-It really depends on what your schedule is for the day.. definetly you’re body needs to take it easier than expected.
+It really depends on what your schedule is for the day..your body definitely needs to take it easier than expected.

-The heavier the session the highest the risk.
+The heavier the session the higher the risk.

-In part 2 of this serie we are going to walkthrough the whole Strength Profile and we are going to explain you how to create it quickly and easily with our tools.
+In part 2 of this series we are going to walk through the whole Strength Profile and we are going to explain to you how to create it quickly and easily with our tools.